Helping People Quit Tobacco Use

 QUITPLAN Services will end enrollments in March 2020 for both the QUITPLAN Helpline (telephone counseling plus nicotine replacement therapy (NRT)) and Individual QUITPLAN Services (NRT Starter kits, email and text programs and printed quit guides), but anyone registered for any of the services by that time will be able to finish their quitting program and will receive their NRT, materials, emails and texts.

-Minnesota Quitline Network
+Refer People You Serve through the Minnesota Quitline Network

 The Minnesota Quitline Network enables health professionals and community organizations to use a single form and fax number to refer the people they serve to tobacco quitline support.
 All Minnesota residents – whether covered by a health plan or not – have access to free support to quit.